 The format for photos that the iPhone supports is HEIC, mp4, and mov m4v.
 There are plenty of applications you can use as a photo converter to change foreign photos into the proper format for iPhones.
-Once you covert your photos, there should be no issues displaying them.
+Once you convert your photos, there should be no issues displaying them.

 4. Check and Repair Corrupt Photo

-If specific photos are not loading on your iPhone, it may because the files are corrupt—especially if the photo was downloaded from email or shared through a messaging app.
+If specific photos are not loading on your iPhone, it may be because the files are corrupt—especially if the photo was downloaded from email or shared through a messaging app.

 To properly display the photos on your iPhone, you will need to transfer the corrupt photos and repair them.